-The best results occur when a team approach is used, with teachers, parents, and therapists or physicians working together.
-Educate yourself about ADHD, and then work with your child's teachers and refer them to reliable sources of information to support their efforts in the classroom.
+The best results occur when a team approach is used, with teachers, parents, therapists and physicians working together.
+Educate yourself about ADHD and available services.
+Work with your child's teachers and refer them to reliable sources of information to support their efforts in the classroom.

-If your child is being treated for ADHD, he or she should see the doctor regularly until symptoms have largely improved, and then every three to four months if symptoms are stable.
+If your child is being treated for ADHD, he or she should see the doctor regularly until symptoms have largely improved, and then typically every three to six months if symptoms are stable.

-Call the doctor if your child has any medication side effects, such as loss of appetite, trouble sleeping or increased irritability, or if your child's ADHD has not shown much improvement with initial treatment.
+Call the doctor if your child has any medication side effects, such as loss of appetite, trouble sleeping or increased irritability, or if your child's ADHD symptoms have not shown much improvement with initial treatment.

-There's little research that indicates that alternative medicine treatments can reduce attention-deficit/hyperactivity disorder symptoms.
+There's little research that indicates that alternative medicine treatments can reduce ADHD symptoms.
 Before considering any alternative interventions, talk with your doctor to determine if the therapy is safe.
 Some alternative medicine treatments that have been tried, but are not yet fully proved scientifically, include:

 - Yoga or meditation.
 Doing regular yoga routines or meditation and relaxation techniques may help children relax and learn discipline, which may help them manage their symptoms of ADHD.

 - Special diets.
-Most diets promoted for ADHD involve eliminating foods thought to increase hyperactivity, such as sugar, and common allergens such as wheat, milk and eggs.
+Most diets promoted for ADHD involve eliminating foods thought to increase hyperactivity, such as sugar, and common allergens, such as wheat, milk and eggs.
 Some diets recommend avoiding artificial food colorings and additives.
-So far, studies haven't found a consistent link between diet and improved symptoms of ADHD, though some anecdotal evidence suggests diet changes might make a difference.
+So far, studies haven't found a consistent link between diet and improved symptoms of ADHD, though some anecdotal evidence suggests diet changes might make a difference in children with specific food sensitivities.
 Caffeine use as a stimulant for children with ADHD can have risky effects and is not recommended.